 This is the process that states use to ensure that Medicaid enrollees continue to be eligible for Medicaid coverage.
 This is also called “renewal,” “redetermination” or “recertification” review.

-- If you complete your recertification and still qualify, you don't need to do anything else.
+• If you complete your recertification and still qualify: You don't need to do anything else.
 You’ll remain a Medicaid enrollee.

 Do I still get to keep my Medicaid coverage as long as the PHE continues?